The impact of e-learning on growing IT companies

-After the large corporates, such as Microsoft and IBM, we are now also seeing the growing players in the software market making the transition to e-learning.
-Companies such as Uptrends, Mendix, Exact and Mavim already have an Academy online where their customers can get to know their software step by step.
+After the large corporations, such as Microsoft and IBM, we are now also seeing the growing players in the software market making the transition to e-learning.
+Companies such as Uptrends, Mendix, Exact and Mavim already have an Academy online where their customers can get to know their software step-by-step.

 A number of advantages of applying e-learning are:

 Lower dependency on technique

 Below, we go into each of these benefits in more detail.